Gain professional development skills while teaching youth and growing food!

-Our Internships provide individuals with an abundance of learning opportunities in the areas of sustainable agriculture and outdoor education.
+Our seasonal positions provide individuals with an abundance of learning opportunities in the areas of sustainable agriculture and outdoor education.
 Join us to learn, grow, and become a part of the YGP and Moab communities!

 Hear what past interns have to say about their time working at the Youth Garden Project.

 The Youth Garden can teach you about growing food, educating our youth and making great friends, but above it all, it allows you to experience the process of creating a strong, place-based community from those who live it.